Step 2.1: Build a 4-bar Crank-Rocker

 1.Keyboard Shortcut: Click the INSERT key on your keyboard

-The new Part is in the graphic-area.
+The new Part is in the graphics-area.

-Degrees-of-Freedom: The Part has three degrees-of-freedom.
+Degrees-of-Freedom: Each Part has three degrees-of-freedom.

 GST-2-1-102